shimwell/wheels/README.md

 Unofficial wheels for OpenMC and MOAB packages.

-These particularly useful to have available as wheels for various workflows as a temporary measure until official wheels are distributed on PyPI.
+These are particularly useful to have available as wheels for various workflows as a temporary measure until official wheels are distributed on PyPI.

 This is particularly enabling for a few places where I need an easy install for these two packages (e.g. https://fusion-energy.github.io/neutronics-workshop/html/docs/install_pip.html).

 Longer term there are efforts for these packages to distribute wheels on PyPI but in the meantime this repository might be of use, I am also supporting these efforts (either directly of via developer sponsorship).
 These temporary wheels also serve as a test of the future PyPI wheels.

 There are two benefits of using this wheel over the Conda distribution of OpenMC
 - The wheel contains OpenMC compiled with Embree enabled DAGMC while the Conda package does not have the Embree acceleration.
-The inclusion of Embree can in the some cases accelerate the DAGMC CAD based simulations by but to 8 times faster.
+The inclusion of Embree can in the some cases accelerate the DAGMC CAD based simulations by up to 8 times faster.
 - The wheel contains a recent version of the develop branch that contains improvements and bug fixes compared to the last stable release available on Conda

 Feedback welcome.